 Following a case of human trafficking and child exploitation in Rochdale in 2012, the former Bishop of Derby, Rt Rev’d Alastair Redfern, addressed the issue in the House of Lords and began work on a draft of the Modern Slavery Bill for Parliament.

 Alongside this national engagement, the Diocese of Derby began a pattern of partnerships at a local level.
 This early work laid the foundations of the community resilience-based model which The Clewer Initiative now facilitates nationally.

-Derby Diocese have a long-standing relationship with Derbyshire Police, Derby City Council, and Derbyshire County Council, who value assistance based on compassion and social conscience rather than statutory obligation.
+Derby Diocese has a long-standing relationship with Derbyshire Police, Derby City Council, and Derbyshire County Council, who value assistance based on compassion and social conscience rather than statutory obligation.
 Parishes across the diocese help through prayer and hosting awareness raising events which include everyone, not just churchgoers.
 The Mothers’ Union has taken on the job of providing supplies for victims, by fundraising and producing emergency packs.
 Through the local voluntary sector and a church-based charity which works with sex workers, a pilot project was established to see how best to look after victims whilst they were deciding on their own future.